-No member of the TWU Financing Group is or has been involved in, nor, so far as each such member is aware, has any pending or threatened, government, legal or arbitration proceedings, during a period covering at least the previous 12 months which may have, or have had in the recent past, a significant effect on the financial position or profitability of such member.
+Save as disclosed below, no member of the TWU Financing Group is or has been involved in, nor, so far as each such member is aware, has any pending or threatened, government, legal or arbitration proceedings, during a period covering at least the previous 12 months which may have, or have had in the recent past, a significant effect on the financial position or profitability of such member.

 Under the provisions of the Lee Conservancy Catchment Board (New Functions of River Authorities) Order 1965, the Lee Navigation Improvement Act 1965 and the River Lee Water Act 1855, TWUL is obliged to make payments on an annual basis to the Canal and River Trust ("CRT") in respect of management of the River Lee, from which it both abstracts and introduces water.
 These payments are set by the Secretary of State for Environment Food and Rural Affairs.
 The current level of payment is £368,000 per annum, having been set on 12 December 1995.
-On 12 December 2000 CRT sought an increase in the payment.
-Following that request, the parties disputed the level of the payment and they have, for a number of years, been in negotiations and discussions with the Secretary of State in an effort to agree the level of payment.
-During this time TWUL has continued to pay £368,000 per year to CRT.
-Following a break down in the discussions, on 31 October 2014 CRT issued proceedings in the Queen's Bench Division of the High Court in London under part 8 of the Civil Procedure Rules, seeking an interpretation from the court of the relevant statutory provisions under which the payments are made.
+On 12 December 2000, CRT sought an increase in payment.
+Following that request, the parties disputed the level of payment and they were, for a number of years, in negotiations and discussions with the Secretary of State in an effort to agree the level of payment.
+During that time TWUL continued to pay £368,000 per annum to CRT.
+Following a breakdown in discussions, on 31 October 2014 CRT issued proceedings in the Queen's Bench Division of the High Court in London under part 8 of the Civil Procedure Rules, seeking an interpretation from the court of the relevant statutory provisions under which the payments are made.

-In May 2016, the High Court held that TWUL is not obliged to pay the CRT the market value of the water which TWUL abstracts from the River Lee (potentially as much as £30,000,000 per annum).
+In May 2016, the High Court held that TWUL is not obliged to pay the CRT the market value of the water which TWUL abstracts from the River Lee (potentially as much as £30 million per annum).
 In addition, the High Court decided that the CRT has no other legal claim for damages and that the annual payments should continue on the same basis as before.
 However, the High Court judgment was not clear on what basis the payments had been made previously and how the quantum of the payments should be calculated.
 As a result of the judgment, both parties appealed to the Court of Appeal and those appeals were heard in late January 2018.
 The Court of Appeal judgment clarified that the market value of water is relevant to that part of the payments relating to the supply of the water but that market value is not the only material consideration in the setting of the level of the payments.
-The matter will now pass to the Secretary of State for final determination.
-The form and timing of related submissions is being finalised.